fernandollisboa/blogpost-roo/BLOGPOST.md

   gem "roo", "~> 2.10.0"
 ```

-If you'd like more information on setup, you can find in the official [README](https://github.com/roo-rb/roo#readme)
+If you'd like more information on setup, you can find  it in the official [README](https://github.com/roo-rb/roo#readme)

 This gem allows you to impoprt data from different spreadsheet types, like CSV, LibreOffice, OpenOffice etc; but in this brief tutorial we'll only tackle the Excel format, some of these importation steps apply to these other formats, so do not be descouraged to try it out either way!